discretize/discretize-guides/fractals/sunqua-peak/index.md

 This section explains CM and non-CM.
 The first part is for both the same, except that the Sorrowful Spellcaster has more HP and hits harder on CM.
 Mechanically it is the same.
 <Message>
 When you break Ai's breakbar she gets a buff on her bar preventing a new breakbar from spawning for 30 seconds.
 The breakbar has an insane size of 3200 making it hard to break.
-It is highly recommended to bring **all** the CC [consumables](/guides/consumables)!
+It is recommended to bring all the CC skills your class provides.
 </Message>

 ### Part 1: Normal Form <Label>Day</Label>